ShahabTheAnalyst/SQL_covid_19_project/Readme.md

  However, this may not necessarily indicate lower mortality rates but rather could reflect underreporting, limited healthcare infrastructure, or challenges in accessing testing and medical resources in low-income settings.

-## 9. Percent of Population Infected
+## 9. Percent of the Population Infected

 ### i.
 By Country

 #### a.
 Top 10 Countries

-To gain insights into the top 10 countries which had the highest percentage of population infected with covid 19, I developed and excuted the following query:
+To gain insights into the top 10 countries that has the highest percentage of population infected with covid 19, I developed and executed the following query:

 ```sql
 SELECT